SongBuddy/SongBuddy-Frontend/SETUP.md

    ```

 ### 3. Security Notes
-- ✅ **Never share your `.env` file** - It contains sensitive credentials
+- ✅ **Never share your .env file** - It contains sensitive credentials
+- ✅ **Never commit .env to Git** - It's automatically ignored
-- ✅ **Each developer needs their own Spotify app** - Don't share credentials
+- ✅ **Each contributor needs their own Spotify app** - For security and rate limits
-- ✅ **Keep Client Secret secure** - Never commit to version control
-- ✅ **Use different apps for dev/staging/production** - Environment separation
+- ✅ **Use different app names** - SongBuddy-YourName to avoid conflicts
-- ✅ `.env` file is automatically ignored by Git
-- ✅ Never commit your actual credentials to version control
+- ✅ Use different credentials for development/production

 ### 4. Running the App
 ```bash